-The amendments are not expected to have any material impact on company's financial statements.
+The amendments have no material impact on company's financial statements.

-- Amendments to IAS 37 - Onerous Contracts - Costs of Fulfilling a Contract
+Amendments to IAS 37 - Onerous Contracts - Costs of Fulfilling a Contract

 The amendments apply a 'directly related cost approach'.
-The costs that relate directly to a contract to provide goods or services include both incremental costs and an allocation of costs directly related to contract activities - General and administrative costs do not relate directly to a contract and are excluded unless they are explicitly chargeable to the counterparty under the contract.
+The costs that relate directly to a contract to provide goods or services include both incremental costs and an allocation of costs directly related to contract activities.
+General and administrative costs do not relate directly to a contract and are excluded unless they are explicitly chargeable to the counterparty under the contract.